adessoSE/devblog/_posts/2021-11-21-upcoming-features-in-go-1-18.md

 The long-awaited generics support will land in Go 1.18.
 The lack of generics in Go was the biggest point of criticism of the developer community.
-It took some years from the design phase to the actual implementation that will land in Go 1.18.
+It took some years from the design phase to the actual implementation.

 The topic is too large to explain in detail in this blog post.
 There are already a lot of good blog posts about it.
-The following is my favorite that covers all relevant aspects of it: https://bitfieldconsulting.com/golang/generics.
+The following is my favorite that covers all relevant aspects of it: [https://bitfieldconsulting.com/golang/generics](https://bitfieldconsulting.com/golang/generics).
 If you want to play with Go generics, there's a hosted Go Playground available [here](https://go2goplay.golang.org/).

 ## Workspaces